VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 Glaucoma Screening & Monitoring in Paphos

 Glaucoma can develop gradually and often without obvious early symptoms.
-Evaluation focuses on the optic nerve, eye pressure, imaging, and long-term follow-up so that risk can be assessed properly and changes can be detected over time.
-For glaucoma assessment and treatment in Paphos, Dr Valentina Stavrou provides structured monitoring with a focus on long-term stability.
+Assessment focuses on the optic nerve, eye pressure, OCT imaging, visual field testing, and follow-up over time, so risk can be understood and meaningful change can be detected early.

 OCT optic nerve imaging Visual field testing Pressure checks & follow-up

-Glaucoma is a group of conditions that can damage the optic nerve over time.
-In many patients, it develops slowly and without clear early symptoms, which is why regular eye examinations matter.
+Glaucoma is a group of eye conditions that can damage the optic nerve.
+It often develops slowly and may not cause obvious symptoms in the early stages.

 Why early detection matters

-A glaucoma visit may involve a combination of clinical examination and structured testing, depending on your history and prior results.
+A glaucoma visit may combine clinical examination with structured testing, depending on your history and previous results.

 • Intraocular pressure measurement